matzehecht/trace-it/README.md

 USAGE: npx @trace-it/cli analyze <OPTIONS>

 MANDATORY OPTIONS:
-    --driver            The storage driver ('lowdb' or 'mongodb').    # Again mongodb is coming soon.
+    --driver            The storage driver ('lowdb' or 'mongodb').

+    --output            Output format ('stdout' or 'html').           # HTML is coming soon.
+    --outputFile        Output file name (only mandatory and used for html).

+OPTIONAL OPTIONS:
     --dbName            The database name (or filePath for lowdb).
     --dbUrl             The database url (not used for lowdb).
     --dbUser            The database user (not used for lowdb).